 Women’s Guidance Home

-The Women's Guidance Home houses adult women sentenced to "guidance measures" by the criminal court for violation of the Prostitution Prevention Law Act on and the home gives them living guidance, vocational training and medical treatment according to the needs for their rehabilitation.
+The Women’s Guidance Home houses adult women inflicted ”guidance measures” by the criminal court for violation of the Anti-Prostitution Act, and the home provides living guidance and vocational training according to the needs for their rehabilitation.

 Juvenile Training Schools